Teradata/developer-resources/docs/FAQ.md

 # FAQ

+(Just brainstorming ideas for Q's, for now.)

 (MEM will play w/expandable text.
 Create facets or role-based sections?)

-(Just brainstorming for now.
-Please help.
-Ideas/corrections needed!)

 **What's the difference between AI Unlimited and Teradata Vantage?**